patzsantos/e-portfolio-uoeo/oop_unit1.md

 _**On completion of this unit you will be able to:**_
 _-Appropriately package a Python code development.<br>
 -Adequately and effectively document your code.<br>
--Use the tools available in Python to test the quality of code.<br>_
+-Use the tools available in Python to test the quality of code.<br>_-->

 ## Formative Activity